Brent crude price climbs as operations suspended at Shah gasfield in UAE after Iranian strike

 Continue reading...Why This Matters

-The recent rise in oil and gas prices is a pressing concern for global economies as Brent crude has climbed 2.3% to nearly $103 a barrel following Iran's attacks on production facilities in the UAE.
+The recent rise in oil and gas prices is a pressing concern for global markets, as Brent crude has climbed 2.3% to almost $103 a barrel following Iran's attacks on production facilities in the UAE.

 Coverage Snapshot